The Baker’s Dilemma

 Discuss: Who are all the people who benefit from this act of vandalism?

-The window maker and installer; and those who provide the glass and metal materials to make the window.
+The window maker and installer; those who provided the glass and metal materials to make the window, and those who mined the raw materials to begin with.
 Their families can now spend the money they’ve earned on what they want.

 Discuss: What might the baker have used the money for if the window wasn’t broken by a criminal?